-SEPP 55 requires Council to consider contamination issues in planning rezoning proposals (including when Council is the proponent of the planning proposal rezoning).
+SEPP 55 requires Council to consider contamination issues in planning proposals (including when Council is the proponent of the planning proposal.
 Council will not include land in a zone that would permit a change of use of the land from the existing use unless:

-- (a) council has considered whether the land is contaminated, - (b) if the land is contaminated, Council is satisfied that the land is suitable in its contaminated state (or will be suitable, after remediation) for all purposes for which land in the zone concerned is permitted to be used, and - (c) if the land requires remediation to be made suitable for any purpose for which land in that zone is permitted to be used, Council is satisfied that the land will be so remediated before the land is used for that purpose.
+- (a) council has considered whether the land is contaminated; - (b) if the land is contaminated, Council is satisfied that the land is suitable in its contaminated state (or will be suitable, after remediation) for all purposes for which land in the zone concerned is permitted to be used; and - (c) if the land requires remediation to be made suitable for any purpose for which land in that zone is permitted to be used, Council is satisfied that the land will be so remediated before the land is used for that purpose.

-In accordance with Clause 6(4) of SEPP 55 Council will require a preliminary investigation to be submitted with rezoning planning proposals applications where the land concerned is:
+In accordance with Clause 6(4) of SEPP 55 Council will require a preliminary investigation to be submitted with planning proposals where the land concerned is:

-- (a) land that is within an investigation area, - (b) land on which development for a purpose referred to in Appendix "A" to the contaminated land planning guidelines is being, or is known to have been, carried out, - (c) to the extent to which it is proposed to carry out development on it for residential, educational, recreational or child care purposes, or for the purposes of a hospital land: - in relation to which there is no knowledge (or incomplete knowledge) as to whether development for a purpose referred to in Appendix "A" to the contaminated land planning guidelines has been carried out, and - (ii) on which it would have been lawful to carry out such development during any period in respect of which there is no knowledge (or incomplete knowledge).
+- (a) land that is within an investigation area; - (b) land on which development for a purpose referred to in Appendix "A" to the contaminated land planning guidelines is being, or is known to have been, carried out; - (c) to the extent to which it is proposed to carry out development on it for residential, educational, recreational or child care purposes, or for the purposes of a hospital land; - in relation to which there is no knowledge (or incomplete knowledge) as to whether development for a purpose referred to in Appendix "A" to the contaminated land planning guidelines has been carried out; and - (ii) on which it would have been lawful to carry out such development during any period in respect of which there is no knowledge (or incomplete knowledge).

-NOTE: Appendix "A" in the Managing Land Contamination Planning Guidelines 1998, DUAP Department of Urban Affairs and Planning & NSW EPA Environment Protection Authority which is reproduced in Schedule 1.
+NOTE: Appendix "A" in the Managing Land Contamination Planning Guidelines 1998, DUAP & NSW EPA which is reproduced in Schedule 1.